texta-tk/texta-tk.github.io/sphinx/source/api.rst

     **like** - List of dictionaries which specify the documents on which you base your search.

-        **_index** - Index of where your documents are.

-        **_type** - Doctype of where your documents are.
+        **dataset_id** - ID of the dataset you wish to target.

-        **_id** - ID of the document you want to use as comparison.
+        **document_id** - ID of the document you want to use as comparison.

-    **fields** - List of strings of fields that you use as a baseline for comparing all documents.
+    **fields** - List of fields that you use as a baseline for comparing all documents.
+You can also use a wildcard.

-Optionally, to reduce the load to the server and the memory footprint of the request, you can limit both the amount of documents you want to get back and the fields you are interested in.
+Optionally, to reduce the load to the server, you can limit both the amount of documents you want to get back and the fields you are interested in.

-    **returned_fields** - (Optional) List of strings, the fields you want the returned documents to have, excluding everything else.
+    **returned_fields** - (Optional) List of fields that you want to have in the returned documents, excluding everything else.

     **size** - (Optional) Number of documents you want to get back, has to be under 10000.
 Default: 10